JeremyTaraba/alcohol_tracker/README.md

 ### 4.1A – Experiment A

+The object detection is a potential fault point.
+The AI could mistakenly identify our beverage, which would skew results.
+As different alcoholic beverages have different alcohol contents, if the AI was to guess wrong, the overall blood alcohol content would be incorrect.

 ### 4.1B – Design

+We will provide the AI with ten photos for each type of alcoholic beverage and see how many it gets incorrect.
+10 photos will provide a very general estimation of the AI’s reliability, while being quick and easy to set up.
+I also have 10 random photos of water, which will act as a control as the AI has not been exposed to photos of water, so it will guess randomly.
+These images are all just images I have found on the internet.

 ### 4.1C – Data and Visualization

 ### 4.1D – Analysis

+Based on these results, the AI must be quite reliable.
+The mean and median guess is 0% incorrectness.
+The AI was spot on with every single guess, meaning that it is quite reliable.
+The reason for such a low percentage of incorrect guesses is because the AI has been provided hundreds of reference photos, meaning that it can correctly sort out each photo it receives.
+However, because of the small initial test size, the AI is not always perfect.
+10 photos is quite little, meaning that the AI will still have room for error.
+Hence, I have decided to incorporate a manual input for the alcoholic beverage to assure that the accurate amount of alcohol is being entered every time.
+Also, the AI is unable to guess the volume of a drink, so I have added a function to manually input the volume.

 ### 4.2A – Experiment B

+Another blind spot is the blood alcohol content calculator.
+It could incorrectly calculate the user’s blood alcohol level, which would cause an inaccurate measure to the user’s blood alcohol level.

 ### 4.2B – Design

+I will compare the app’s calculator results to those of the online blood alcohol level calculator on Calculator.net, and calculate the blood alcohol level.
+I will use 12 ounces of each type of alcoholic beverage with a weight of 150 for both male, and compare the results to the online calculator results.
+I will find how much the results differ by subtracting the greater value from the smaller.
+The experiment is conducted like this because I will be able to compare my own data with preexisting, reliable data, from a source other than my own.
+This will be the best way to test my app’s accuracy.

 ### 4.2C – Data and Visualization

 ### 4.2D – Analysis

+The results we got are just what I had expected, as our source of information for our calculator was closely related to those used in online calculators.
+Since my calculator used similar data with online calculators, the results were obviously going to be similar.
+The small offset (between 0-0.002) is mainly because our application rounded to the nearest thousandth, rather than ten-thousandth.
+This was the biggest impact on our results.
+I believe rounding was the only reason why our results differed altogether.
+Using floating numbers we could achieve increased accuracy when compared to these online calculators but at the cost of extra storage and more computational power in the app.
+The median and mean value both were 0.001, which is somewhat insignificant as it is so miniscule.
+The results signify that our calculator is quite accurate when compared to these online calculators, and there does not need to be any adjustments to the system.